TritonDataCenter/manta/docs/operator-guide.md

 latency is not acceptable and the application is likely to retry on receipt of a 503.
 Low queue tolerance values are also desirable if the zone is under memory pressure.

+## Multipart uploads prefix length

+### Overview

+The Manta multipart upload API stores the part directories of an account's ongoing multipart uploads under the directory tree `/$MANTA_USER/uploads`.
+Within the top-level directory, part directories are stored in subdirectories based on some number of the first characters of the multipart upload's UUID.
+The number of characters used to split multipart uploads is referred to as the "prefix length".

+For example, in a Manta deployment for which the prefix length is set to 3, a multipart upload would have an upload directory that looks like this:

+    /$MANTA_USER/uploads/f00/f00e51d2-7e47-4732-8edf-eb871296b343

+Note that the parent directory of the parts directory, also referred to as its "prefix directory", has 3 characters, the same as the prefix length.

+The following multipart upload would have been created in a Manta deployment with a prefix length of 1:

+    /$MANTA_USER/uploads/d/d77feb78-cd7f-481f-a6c7-f653c80c7331

+### Changing the prefix length

+The prefix length is configurable in SAPI, represented as the `MUSKIE_MPU_PREFIX_DIR_LEN` SAPI variable under the "webapi" service.
+For example, to change the prefix length of a deployment to 2, you could run:

+    $ sapiadm update $(sdc-sapi /services?name=webapi | json -Ha uuid) \
+        metadata."MUSKIE_MPU_PREFIX_DIR_LEN"=2

+As with other configuration changes to the "webapi" service, you must restart the "webapi" zones to see the configuration change.

+Multipart uploads created with a different prefix length within the same Manta deployment will continue to work after the prefix length is changed.

+### Prefix length tradeoffs

+The prefix length dictates the number of subdirectories allowed in the top-level `/$MANTA_USER/uploads` directory.
+Because the number of entries in a Manta directory should be limited, this affects how many ongoing multipart uploads are available for a given account.
+Increasing the prefix length also increases the number of requests required to list all multipart uploads under a given account.
+Consequently, a smaller prefix length allows for fewer ongoing multipart uploads for a single account, but less work to list them all; larger prefix directories allow more ongoing multipart uploads, but require more work to list them.

+For example, in a Manta deployment with a prefix length of 3, a given account may have up to 4096 prefix directories, allowing for about 4 billion ongoing multipart uploads for a given account.
+Listing all of the multipart uploads ongoing requires a maximum of 4096 directory listings operations.
+Compare this to a deployment with a prefix length of 1, which has a maximum of 256 prefix directories and allows for about 256 million multipart uploads, but only up to 256 directory listings are required to list all multipart uploads under an account.

 # Debugging: general tasks